-Music Major - The Bachelor of Arts degree in Music is a comprehensive program with an emphasis in either Piano or Vocal Performance.
+Music Performance Major - The Bachelor of Arts degree in Music is a comprehensive program with an emphasis in either Piano or Vocal Performance.
 The program prepares piano and voice students for fields in classical musical performance, private teaching, and graduate study in music.
-The program offers a strong core of 70 credits in music as well as 23 hours of specialized emphasis in piano or voice.
+The program offers a strong core of 16 credits in music as well as an additional 35 hours of additional coursework in both primary and secondary applied areas of specialization, music theory, music history, and music pedagogy electives.
 The capstones for this degree are a junior and a senior piano or voice recital showing mastery of performance in a variety of classical music styles.

 Music Business Major - The Bachelor of Arts in Music Business is a multifaceted degree that combines music, business and communications into a powerful package that prepares students for careers in the music industry.
-The courses include 33 hours in specialized music training, 18 hours of intensive business and music business classes, and 6 hours of audio, video and graphic design courses.
-In addition, this degree offers two 16-hour tracks; the Bartlesville Business Track and the Nashville Business Track.
+The courses program includes 33 21 hours of required music courses; 9 hours of coursework in applied, theory, practical electives; 6 credits in business communication courses; and 16 hours of a specialized music-business track from which students may choose one of two options: the Bartlesville Business Track or the Nashville Business Track.
 Each offers unique training in the field of music business.
 The capstone for this degree is a one semester music business internship within the music industry under a music industry supervisor and an OKWU professor of music.